mccurcio/mccurcio.github.io/pages/about.md

 permalink: /about/
 ---

-# About
+## About

 Welcome,

-I am a Scientist, an Educator, an Application and a Sales Specialist.
+I am a Scientist, a Sales Specialist, an Educator, Data Scientist.

 I am inquistive and now use the tools of Statistics, Data Science, R, and Python.

-Find a portion of my work in the Posts and Documentation sections.
-I am in the process of migrating my material.

 ## Have a Question?